fxgames/pvrtextool_wrapper/README.md

 Just rename PVRTexTool_orig to PVRTexTool

+## Building

+No building is nescessary for Mac, because it's a simple shell script.

+For windows there is already a binary compiled with Mono.
+It's vainila .NET without any dependencies and can be build in VS without problems

 ## Notice on Unity3D update

 You should perform installation after every Unity3D update, because after every update unity would just replace PVRTexTool with it's own.